 Since 2015, the Old Spanish Trail 60K has been shortened to approximate a more standard ultramarathon distance of 50 kilometers and the sequence of KOTM events has been modified so that the lesser distance races are scheduled earlier in the year.

 The series now starts off with the Mt.
-Ugo Marathon (MUM) and Half Marathon in February, followed by the Old Spanish Trail 50K (OST50) and Four Lakes 100K (FL100) in April, and finally, the Pulag 100K (P1) and Hardcore 100 Miles (H1) in May.
+Ugo Marathon (MUM) and Half Marathon in January, followed by the Old Spanish Trail 50K (OST50) and Four Lakes 100K (FL100) in February, the Pulag 100K (P1) in April, and Hardcore 100 Miles (H1) in May.

-Runners who officially complete three successive KOTM events: MUM, FL100 and H1 in one year are awarded the KOTM300 buckle.
+Runners who officially complete four successive KOTM events: MUM, FL100, P1, and H1 in one year are awarded the KOTM400 pendant.

 Those who officially finish three H1 races are also recognized and automatically elevated to the KOTM Hall of Fame.

-Since 2013, its events have also been point-earning races for the Ultra-Trail du Mont Blanc (UTMB®) in Europe.
+Since 2013, its events have also been point-earning races for the Ultra-Trail du Mont Blanc (UTMB®) in Europe, and are accredited by the International Trail Running Association(ITRA).

 For the UTMB® 2017 edition, Mount Ugo Marathon 2016 has been rated 2 points, OST 50K – 3 points, Four Lakes 100K – 5 points, Pulag 100K – 5 points and Hardcore Hundred Miles – 6 points (ref: www.ultratrailmb.com).

-Additionally, Hardcore Hundred Miles or H1 is the only race in Asia, aside from UTMF in Japan, that stands as a lottery entry race for Hardrock 100 Miles in the U.S.
+Additionally, Hardcore Hundred Miles or H1 is the only race in Asia, aside from UTMF in Japan, that stands as a lottery entry race for Hardrock 100 Miles, and the world’s oldest 100-mile race, Western States Endurance Run, both held in the U.S.

 KOTM is designed for serious runners; therefore, participants must come well-trained and well-prepared.
 However, despite its demands on physical and mental stamina, the event promises great rewards with panoramic views, unpolluted air, and its warm people.
 The set-up is austere, but the atmosphere is friendly and cheerful.